jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Father never had to march armed men into Parliament.
 Grandfather kept order without soldiers at his back.
 But the Five Members—Pym, Hampden, Haselrig, Holles, Strode—these Puritans have gone too far.
 Refused lawful authority.
 Stirred rebellion.
 I only want the traitors.

-The chamber is too quiet.
+I look around the Commons chamber.
+It is too quiet.
 No one is acknowledging their king.

 I approach the Speaker.
 "Mr. Speaker, do you see any of these persons in the House?"